MoepyaCode/Node-Dino-Park/README.md

    - I would add cron node to run a cron job that will fetch data from the NUDLs api every hour.
    - I would implement unit testing
    - I would create a class that implements the Error interface so that I can return better responses for both successful and non-successful status.
-   - I would have locked commonly used methods such as getLocationById.
+   - I would have locked commonly used methods such as getLocationById (Concurrency Handling).
-   - I would added all logs to the database after sync
+   - I would added all logs to the database after sync to ensure that on running sync that it check if the logs exist first.

 3. What you learned during the project?
    - I have learned to better handle race conditions which I faced in the `/events/sync` call that syncs the API Feed to the database.
 This is by using `Promise.race()` and also setting a `timeout`

 4. How you think we can improve this challenge:
    - I believe that the challenge can be improve by having the NUDls API have more data and more requirements can be added.
 ___